CollabAR-Source/CollabAR-Code/README.md

 used as the input for a shallow CNN architecture.

 #### 1.1.2 Image distortion classifier training
 The training script is provided via https://github.com/CollabAR-Source/CollabAR-Code/blob/master/trainDisClassifer.py.
-You only need to provide a pristine image dataset because this script can generate *Motion blur*, *Gaussian blur*, and *Gaussian noise* images to train the classifer.
+You only need to provide a pristine image dataset because this script can generate *Motion blur*, *Gaussian blur*, and *Gaussian noise* images for training the classifer.
 To train the distortion classifier, follow the procedure below:

 1. Before running the script, you should install the necessary tools and libraries on your computer, including: open-cv, skimage, numpy, keras, tensorflow and sklearn.
 The versions of these libraries are shown at the very beginning of *README*.
 2. Download the training script.